 In recent years, the divisions in this country have become increasingly polarized.
-People’s opinions have become more and more extreme to the point where we don’t tolerate anyone with different opinions from ours.
-Many have tried to find a way to bridge this gap, a way to mend fences or to just have a conversation about divisive topics, but they have been disappointed.
-These discussions have gotten nowhere and have led to arguments, digging in of feet, intolerance, and ruptured relationships.
-There may be a way in mediation to have these difficult conversations on divisive issues like whether or not to vaccinate our children – to first talk about how we’re going to have the discussion and how we’re going to make decisions.
-Once we’ve reached agreement about how we’re going to decide, actually deciding is so much easier.
+People’s opinions have become so extreme that we no longer tolerate different opinions or those who embrace them.
+Many have tried to find a way to discuss these divisive topics but have been disappointed, leading to further polarization and ruptured relationships.
+There may be a way in mediation to have these difficult conversations on divisive issues like whether or not to vaccinate our children against covid – by first talking about how we’re going to have the discussion and how we’re going to make decisions.

 In recent years, the divisions in this country have become increasingly polarized.
 People no longer just have an opinion; many of us have dived further down the well of our beliefs and become more and more extreme to the point where we don’t tolerate anyone with opinions different from ours.
 There is no more crossing the aisle.
 Family members don’t talk to each other.
 Friends have lost friends.
 There is no longer space to have a discussion.
 Minds are not open.